tytydraco/yessleep/out/Our_town_has_an_old_phone_booth_that_lets_you_call_anyone.md

 We stepped into the small grove of trees standing in a circular array that blocked the wind and muted its shrieking.
 In the pristine center was a gorgeous, dark mahogany booth complete with ornate glass so clear the panes looked empty.

-There was no way for a 6^(th) grade boy to articulate it; the uncanny clash of old and new, the warmth that accompanied the light that beckoned from the dark.
+There was an uncanny clash of old and new, a warmth that accompanied the light that beckoned from the dark.
 It’s door was open and inside a black telephone fitted atop a large base rested on a small table.

 When I took my first step inside, the shuffle of anxious footsteps followed.
 The interior was warm and soon cramped as the space filled with the nervous energy shooting from our bodies.